Imagine you are the placekicker on a college football team. Your team is getting into range to set up a game-winning field goal attempt.

 However, this does not mean our relationship with the person is on a deep enough level we have confidence and trust in the person…or they have confidence and trust in us.
 It is more of a superficial relationship.

 But relationships built on confidence and trust are the most valuable types of relationships.
 These are the types of relationships we seek with our students and athletes.
-Because these are the relationships which contain the most value and create the biggest impact on our lives.
+Because these are the relationships that contain the most value and create the biggest impact on our lives.

 Can we create relationships by focusing on achieving external results first?
 Sure.
 Sometimes relationships are formed in that manner.
 But what happens when we are no longer on a quest to achieve results together?
 Does the relationship die?
 And what happens if we aren’t able to achieve the results we set as our goal to achieve?
 If there is no relationship without the results, then this is a transactional relationship.